Rashmisingh-Bayas/Rashmisingh-Bayas/README.md

 A last year Computer Systems student and data analysis enthusiast.

 - Student at Riga Technical University
-- Erasmus student at West Pomeranian University of Technology, Poland.
+- Erasmus+ Alumnus, West Pomeranian University of Technology
 - Interested in data analysis, visualization, and web apps
 - How to reach me: rashmisinghbayas8@gmail.com
 - LinkedIn: https://www.linkedin.com/in/rashmisingh-bayas